Overview and app types

 NHS Developers Network health apps hub provides further information about developing useful health apps for patients and pharmacies.
 The assessment framework is also explained there.

-Guidance about emails: If pharmacy app developers, or others acting on their behalf, send out electronic marketing e-mails to individuals, it should be recorded how and when consent was obtained where consent was captured.
-As part of the NHS Apps library assessment questionnaire app developers are asked to confirm that they “can evidence that the individual gave their valid consent to the processing [of data] i.e. how and when consent was obtained and the information provided to the individual (data subject) at the time“.
-The Information Commissioner’s Office (ICO) also provide guidance about appropriate use of email which pharmacy app developers can review to understand their obligations in relation to electronic marketing e-mails to individuals.
+Guidance about notifications: If pharmacy app developers, or others acting on their behalf, send out electronic marketing (e.g. app notifications, emails, SMS texts, instant messages) to individuals, it should be recorded how and when consent was obtained where consent was captured.
+Previously as part of the DAQ assessment questionnaire app developers working through DAQ used to be asked to confirm that they “can evidence that the individual gave their valid consent to the processing [of data] i.e. how and when consent was obtained and the information provided to the individual (data subject) at the time“.
+The Information Commissioner’s Office (ICO) also provide guidance about appropriate use of electronic marketing which pharmacy app developers can review to understand their obligations in relation to electronic marketing emails to individuals.